jkrei0/beacon/readme.rst

 -  fast project-wide string search
 -  a serial terminal emulator

-You can also load Beacon from source code.
+Beacon is not available on the Chrome Web Store, but you can load Beacon from source code.
 You'll need to have Node and NPM installed first, then follow these steps:

 0. Clone this repo to your local machine